-We go beyond the protected characteristics covered by the Equality Act 2010 to include socioeconomic status, as we recognise that there are disparities across our communities.
-Our Community Equality Impact Assessment (CEIA) process therefore takes consideration of both socio-economics and protected characteristics.

-We are currently working together with our workforce, partners and the community to drive growth in our role as champions for equality, diversity, inclusion and cohesion in Thurrock and have the four equality objectives to underpin the delivery of this framework.
+We go beyond the protected characteristics covered by the Equality Act 2010 to include socioeconomic status, as we recognise there are disparities across our communities.
+Our Community Equality Impact Assessment (CEIA) process therefore takes consideration of both deprivation and protected characteristics.
+We are currently working together with our workforce, partners and the community to drive growth in our role as champions for equality, diversity, inclusion and cohesion in Thurrock and have identified four equality objectives that will underpin the delivery of this framework.
 The following section highlights those objectives including our plans to deliver them.